escodb/design/src/write-operations.md

 # Write operations

-VaultDB supports three write operations:
+EscoDB supports three write operations:

 - `update()`: update the value of a single document, creating it if absent
 - `remove()`: remove a single document